Cutting Out Chemicals

 Mountain Hardwear takes a risk in removing toxic flame retardants from its tents.
 Will the rest of the industry follow?

-“One of our core values is environmental optimism, and we evaluated where we could do better,” says President Joe Vernachio.
+“One of our core values is environmental optimism, and we evaluated where we could do better,” said president Joe Vernachio.
 “Fire retardancy chemicals rose to the top.
 We don’t like them in the finished product, but we’re more concerned about the workers who have to apply them.”

 Still, the vast majority of camping and backpacking tents on the market are doused in the stuff, in large part thanks to a 1972 standard by the Canvas Products Association International known as CPAI84.
 Created to address the fire risk in large event tents, the standard (which is adopted by individual states, not federally mandated) grew out of a 1944 circus tent fire that killed 167 and injured 700.
 The scope broadened in the ’80s to include all tents, including camping shelters.
 Currently, California, New Jersey, Louisiana, Minnesota, and Canada adhere to the standard—and because California is such a huge market, brands often follow its regulations for all their products.